Junior High Power Rifle

-- Nationals: Attendance at Nationals is set out as a primary goal of this program but is also optional.
+- Nationals: Attendance at Nationals is set out as a primary goal of this program.

 Each Junior must provide his/her own equipment.
 There are many paths and help to accomplish this.
 This does not have to be a significant investment all at one time but accomplished over time.
 It’s been observed that many Juniors feel they really belong to a shooting discipline once they are using their own rifle & equipment and having that equipment for a lifetime of participation.
 For added support contact the person listed above.